WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/meta-block-3-add.md

 	},

 	// No information saved to the block
-	// Data is saved to postmeta via attributes
+	// Data is saved to post meta via attributes
 	save: function() {
 		return null;
 	}